andrebrener/solidity_exactly_challenge/README.md

-# solidity_exactly_challenge
+# Solidity Challenge for exactly.finance
-Doing challenge for exactly.finance just for fun
+Doing challenge for exactly.finance just for fun xD

+Contract deployed on Ropsten at <>